feltus/lab-intro-to-linux-on-palmetto2/README.md

 exit
 ```

-# Task C: Starting a new project on Palmetto.
+# Part 3: Starting a new project on Palmetto.
 # Create a working directory in scratch space on Palmetto.
 Note:  When doing work on a shared cluster like Palmetto, always start by creating a working directory in the 'scratch space' and not your home directory.
 Scratch space is a huge space to do work but it is temporary storage.
 All files will be deleted in 30 days if they have not been accessed.
 Scratch space is located in: